wilsonliaows/docs/_docs/_recipes/steps-docs.markdown

 ![Foreach step example](/_uploads/steps-docs/foreach_example.png)

 *Datapills are mapped from the Repeat step's datatree* [Example recipe](https://www.workato.com/recipes/480695)

+For further Repeat step examples or more info about list processing, refer to [this article on list processing](/_docs/_features/list-management-docs.markdown).

 ## Call recipe
 Call recipe will run another recipe (named a callable recipe).
 Callable recipes are usually built to extract a set of common steps, which multiple recipes use, into a separate recipe that all main recipes can use.
 This reduces the complexity of individual recipes.